MostHappyCougar/QACoverageTool/README.md

 # Description
 Utility to perform coverage analysis for tests.
-This utility is applicable for xlsx documents with structure that correlate to the analysis mode (Detail mods description will be introduced in Wiki)
+This utility is applicable for xlsx documents with structure that correlate to the analysis mode

 # How to install:
 ```